jeffpar/pcjs/blog/_posts/2019/2019-05-31-microsoft-programmers-library.md

 The disk's CONFIG.SYS was modified to load a real-mode ATAPI CD-ROM driver, and its AUTOEXEC.BAT loads the Microsoft CD-ROM Extensions (MSCDEX.EXE).

+### Running Microsoft Programmer's Library

+After the software has been installed on the hard disk, run MSL.EXE to load it.
+It was designed as a "terminate-and-stay-resident" (TSR) utility, which means after it loads, it returns control to the shell.
+In other words, if you run it from COMMAND.COM, control will return to the command prompt, and if you run it from Windows, you will see the following message:

+    Your pop-up program has been loaded and you may activate it as you would normally.
+When you have finished using this pop-up program, exit it and press Ctrl+C to return the Shell.

+which you gives you the opportunity to activate the utility before control returns to Windows.

+The default activation key sequence is `LEFT SHIFT` + `ALT`.
+Press and then release both those keys to activate the library's menus.

 {% include machine.html id="ibm-5170-vga" %}

 ![Microsoft Programmer's Library 1.0 - Box Front](https://cds002.pcjs.org/microsoft/tools/MSPL10/MSPL10-Box-Front.png)